eradman/sidecomment/TIMELINE.md

 > More coherent account management

-* Basic new ticket/issue e-mail alert (deferred 30 min from last update)
+* Basic new ticket/issue email alert (deferred 30 min from last update)
-* Cron job to send e-mail notifications
+* Cron job to send email notifications
 * Delete replies when archiving tickets
 * Record count of replies in archive.tickets
-* Display e-mail address in disabled form when logged in
+* Display email address in disabled form when logged in
 * Add account column to reply table and link when adding comments
 * Add 3-digit random number to new account username